AzizBgBoss/mapster/README.md

 ### Compile It Yourself

 1. Install [DevkitPro](https://devkitpro.org/).
 Make sure to select the Switch option during installation.
-2. Open MSYS2 or any terminal emulator of your choice.
+2. Open MSYS2.
-3. Navigate to the directory where you extracted the source code.
+3. Navigate to the directory where you extracted the source code, where you can find the Makefile.
 4. Run the following command: make

 ## Controls